 Needless to say continuing conflict between Israel and the Palestinians empowers those on both sides who thrive on conflict and so a sort of feedback loop is created where each side shapes the other in ways that justifies more conflict, and conflict in turn increases support for those political forces that campaign for war.

 Given all the above about the inherent disparity between the power between the two sides, and the unavoidable fact that only Israel can concede a two or one state solution, the obvious thing would have been been for the Palestinians to have worked hard over time to reassure the Israelis that they are safe and that they would make either good neighbours or good fellow citizens.
 That’s unfortunately not what has happened.
 The explicit words, ideologies and demands of pretty much all the popular Palestinian political leaders has always included strong statements about how the land of Israel is occupied by usurpers and must be taken back.
 This gibes well with modern western leftist post-colonialist ideology so Palestinians once again have ended up with allies that act as echo chambers for the least helpful sort of Palestinian politics.
 All this didn’t make Israelis feel safe, so since its withdrawal from Gaza in 2007 Israel has made no concessions or offered any deal.
 October 7th was an inflection point though.
 For Israelis Gaza and October 7th showed what you got if the Palestinians ran their own affairs.
 My sense of internal Israeli politics was that prior to October 7th there was still a large minority of Israelis willing to cede some sort of two state solution for the Palestinians in order to achieve peace.
 After October 7th support for a peace deal has collapsed in Israel, and although there are plenty of Israelis who hate Netanyahu and there is still a Left and Right in their political arena now it’s people as a whole are reconciled to war not peace, and they want victory.
 Even when the Israeli opposition demands a ceasefire (note not a peace deal) in order to get the hostages back they also want victory in the war.
-My reading is that having watched Iran build it’s Axis of Resistance for decades that culminated in October 7th the current Israelis leadership is now committed to a sustained high intensity and probably quite long war with the aim of destroying as much of Hamas and Hizbollah as they can and then smashing up Iran as much as they can.
+My reading is that having watched Iran build it’s Axis of Resistance for decades that culminated in October 7th the current Israelis leadership is now committed to a sustained high intensity and probably quite long war with the aim of destroying as much of Hamas and Hizbollah as they can and neutralising Iran as much as they can.
 I can’t see how they can be stopped from doing that.
 If they are thinking ahead to a post war world I think it is possible the Israeli leadership is once again thinking it can go back to its pre-war strategy which was to not concede a deal but instead more comprehensively wall off Gaza and fight a manageable low intensity insurgency in the West Bank whilst nibbling away relentlessly at the land.
-I presume their hope is that with Hamas and Hizbollah decimated and Iran shattered or at least neutered there will be no more October 7th’s and the whole thing can be managed better and for forever.
+I presume their hope is that with Hamas and Hizbollah decimated and Iran neutered there will be no more October 7th’s and the whole thing can be managed better and for forever.
 No doubt some of them hope that maybe after this brutal war the Palestinians will grow weary of war but I don’t suppose the Israelis are banking on it.
+From what one can glean from the wider Arab world the general consensus is that Hamas can never agin play a role in the governance of a post war Gaza.

 Postwar there will of course still be Palestinians in Gaza and the West Bank amongst the rubble and graves, and I expect that amongst them will still be young men waving Kalashnikovs around, more calls for the human sacrifices of martyrs, more babbling of medieval theocratic nonsense, more little rockets will still be fired into Israel, and Islamists will still shout about driving the Jews out.
 Honestly – is that the best strategy?
+Will that lead to better lives for Palestinians?
 Should the allies of the Palestinians in the West just parrot back such obviously self defeating slogans and strategies?
 Away from the eye of the storm wouldn’t it be better if the pro-Palestinians activists and thinkers in the West were perhaps trying to shift Palestinian political culture away from doing things like October 7th?